Midnight Sun in Iceland: What to Do & Where to Go

 Embark on a Spectacular Glacier Walk

 A great way to see some of the dramatic landscapes around the country is to go on a late-night glacier walk.
-There are some guided tour trips that head out late at night and you can also arrange a private tour with one of the guides.
+There are some guided tour trips that head out late at night, and you can also arrange a private tour with one of the guides.
 You will find that these regions are often sparsely populated, even more so during midnight walks.
 This can make the hike even more special as you are out in the wilderness experiencing the glaciers without much human contact.

-Book your guided tour online.
+Book your guided glacier tour online.

 Sunny day at a golf course in Akureyri.